THE LOS ANGELES TIMES

 This project brings together experimental theater, group analysis, and histories of public performance to ask what it means to be part of a collective public in 2023.

 Along with a group of performers, I use journalistic news imagery to develop choreographic scores to take place in specific locations across Los Angeles.
-The performances will be partly improvised, yet the performer’s range of movement will be restricted to areas relative to the placement of the camera.
-The front page of the LA Times will be embedded within the video image as a formal structure as well as a visual timestamp of the given day of the performance.
+The performances are partly improvised, yet the performer’s range of movement is restricted to areas relative to the placement of the camera.
+The front page of the LA Times are embedded within the video image as a formal structure as well as a visual timestamp of the given day of the performance.

 Prior to the performances, the group collectively reflects on events from a year prior within the workshop and rehearsal.
 Here, we collectively interpret the material, insert personal associations, and unstick the images from their purely narrative function.